open-compensation-token-license/license-token-website/wikisrc/donations-for-open-source-projects.md

 2. **Development Time** – Helping maintainers dedicate more time to critical tasks like bug fixing, feature development, and documentation.
 3. **Community Growth** – Supporting outreach programs, meetups, or enabling new contributors to join the project.
 4. **Recognition** – Showing appreciation for maintainers and contributors fosters a healthier project ecosystem.

+For more on the impact of donations, explore [open source project sponsorship impact](https://www.license-token.com/wiki/open-source-project-sponsorship-impact).

 ---